turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

-Run your tests and that last one will fail.
+Run your test.
+The results may surprise you that they all pass.

-Go into the `phone_number.rb` model and add the following relationship:
+Open `phone_number.rb`.
+You will notice that the PhoneNumber model has already defined the following relationship.

 ```ruby
 belongs_to :person
 ```

-Run your tests again, and they should all pass.

 Commit your changes.